equinor/appsec/snyk-guidelines/snyk_getting_started.md

 # Getting started
 Snyk is available to all teams who code in Equinor.
-First, apply for Snyk in [AccessIT](https://accessit.equinor.com/Search/Search?term=snyk), then ask [#sdpteam](https://equinor.slack.com/archives/C02JJGV05) to create a Snyk organization for your team.
+First, apply for Snyk in [AccessIT](https://accessit.equinor.com/Search/Search?term=snyk), then ask [#sdpteam](https://equinor.slack.com/archives/C02JJGV05) to create a Snyk organization for your team if it does not already have one.

 When you have been granted an organization, make sure to log on to [snyk sso](https://app.snyk.io/login/sso) and use your Equinor email address.

-Here you can start integrating Snyk with the code you are working with.
+After your first time sign in, you will be able to list organizations available at the Equinor Group overview (top level).
+If you see a relevant org to join, request one of the listed org admins to add you to the org.

 ## Creating projects
 Snyk has many different kinds of integrations, we recommend starting with adding your github repositories.
 Doing that will create